tegacodes/Drawing-Seeing-Moving-with-Code/code/websocket-p5-master/README.md

 ```

 ###Making Changes.
-If you change and need to update your repo, Commit your change to the git repo:
+If you make changes and need to update your repo, Commit your change to the git repo:

 ```
 git add .